Tips for Getting Started

 To start with resistance exercise, do each exercise 10–15 times, then repeat the entire sequence two or three times.
 Do your resistance exercises two or three days per week.
 Your muscles should feel tired at the end of each set of 10–15 repetitions.

 You can purchase exercise videos (or take them out of the library) for instructions on resistance exercise.
-Collage Video is an excellent resource for exercise tapes and DVDs.
+Collage Video is an excellent resource for exercise DVDs and downloads.
 You can call them at (800) 819-7111 and ask for a recommendation or check them out at www.CollageVideo.com.

 Have a weekly exercise plan to keep you motivated.
 Write down what day(s) of the week, what time of day, minutes of activity, and the activity that you’ll do.
 Be as specific and realistic as possible, and remember that it’s not how much you do when you get started but that you simply get started (getting started is usually the hardest part).
 Review the past week and set new goals every week for at least three months to help you get into the habit.